The Scaling of Errors: Why Q3 Is Non-Negotiable

 Not all errors scale equally.
 Understanding the different mechanisms matters because they require different validation approaches.

 Factual hallucinations are the most visible and most dangerous type.
-These are invented statistics, misattributed quotes, claims about studies that don't exist, or assertions about reality that simply aren't true.
+These are invented statistics, misattributed quotes, claims about studies that do not exist, or assertions about reality that simply are not true.
 They are dangerous because they are maximally shareable.
 A plausible statistic gets quoted, cited, referenced, built into arguments.
-It echoes through your content system and then across the internet.
+It echoes through one content system and then across the internet.
 "Did you know that 73% of..."
 Nobody checks.
 Everyone cites.
-The error scales not just through your own content, but through the content of people who believed you.
+The error scales not just through one organisation's content, but through the content of everyone who believed it.

-Brand drift is subtler and more insidious.
-This happens when AI gradually shifts your tone, positioning, and core claims away from what actually represents your brand.
-It doesn't happen in one piece.
+Brand drift is subtler.
+AI gradually shifts tone, positioning, and core claims away from what actually represents the brand.
+It does not happen in one piece.
 It happens across fifty.
-The shift is so incremental that you don't notice it in week one, or week two, or month one.
-But by the time you do notice, your content sounds like everyone else's AI.
-Your voice has been replaced by a generic competence that could belong to any company in your category.
-The problem is that this isn't a lie.
-It's a truth that's slowly become someone else's truth instead of yours.
+The shift is so incremental that nobody notices in week one, or week two, or month one.
+By the time anyone does notice, the content sounds like everyone else's AI.
+The voice has been replaced by a generic competence that could belong to any company in the category.
+This is not a lie.
+It is a truth that has slowly become someone else's truth instead of the organisation's.
 Correcting it means auditing and rewriting everything.

 Each type scales differently.
 Factual hallucinations spread fastest because they are easiest to repeat.
 Brand drift spreads slowly but reaches deeper into your identity.
 Logic errors spread furthest because they require expertise to identify.